 UPDATE 7/2021 — I've given this orange cardamom ice cream recipe a post-pastry school update, simplifying the instructions and adding more information and tips on making ice cream.
 I also removed the hot fudge swirl because when I went back to test the recipe again I found it worked better to just pour the hot fudge on top if you wanted it, rather than swirling it in.
 The instructions for creating a hot fudge swirl are still included below as "optional" if you're interested!

-What do you mean the title of this post alone, with its mentions of orange and cardamom and hot fudge wasn't enough to convince you to make this ice cream?
-Alright, let me do the song and dance to explain where my inspiration for this glorious orange-cardamom ice cream flavor came from.
+If the title of this post alone, with its mentions of orange and cardamom and chocolate chips wasn't enough to convince you to make this ice cream...
+Well.
+Alright, let me do the song and dance to explain where my inspiration for this glorious orange cardamom ice cream flavor came from.

 Once upon a time, Edy's (Dryer's if you're on the west coast) made a flavor called "Swiss Orange Sherbet."
 It was this creamy orange ice cream (Sherbet) studded with big, thick dark chocolate chunks.

 Every day, when I got home from school, I'd scoop a large spoonful of Swiss Orange into a tall glass, pour orange juice over it, and drizzle in a stream of Hershey's chocolate syrup.
 As the ice cream melted, the chocolate would collect at the bottom, and I'd use a long spoon to scrape it out every last chocolate-y, orange-y drop I could.

 Unfortunately, Edy's discontinued the flavor many years ago and, despite the internet's best efforts, it remains off the shelves to this day.